Why Developers Should Pay Attention to ZIO in 2022

 A growing number of companies try to adopt functional programming or some elements of this programming paradigm, so they can take what’s best from both worlds (functional & object-oriented programming).
 Actual feelings about 14 functional languages on the web, you can see on the Functional Programming Languages Sentiment Ranking page.
 But, this mindset of people is slowly changing even more now, with the introduction of ZIO.
-We already know the cases of companies big like Apple, DHL, and Wix.com, and small adopting ZIO in their production apps.
+We already know the cases of big companies like Apple, DHL, and Wix.com, and small adopting ZIO in their production apps.
 Recently, we’ve asked ZIO experts why they choose ZIO.
 Among the answers, we found out a lot of practical information.
 To understand the mindset about ZIO, It’s time to focus on this purely functional library and the question of why you should pay attention to it.
 Let’s dive into some details.

 - What is ZIO?

 - What’s in ZIO for programmers and the business?

 - What companies are using ZIO, and how?

 ZIO is a purely functional, type-safe, and composable library for asynchronous, concurrent programming in Scala.
 ZIO is ideal for mid to large-scale projects that require a lot of concurrency and speed.